alvinedrada/alvinedrada.github.io/essays/final-project-idea.md

 ### Approach
 The goal of this site is to help second language learners with the process of studying by providing easy access to online resources.

 The possible roles in this system would be users and admins.

+Users (students and professors) can make a profile with their language(s) of choice.
+They can add entries to a specific language dictionary that translate their entry to English or vice versa.
+Users can also ask or answer questions in a StackOverflow type manner where you can add tags to organize your question.

+Admins can monitor the site for inappropriate content, deleting bad entries or questions.

 ### Mockup page ideas
 Some possible mockup pages include: